Oil shale reserves: Definition of reserves

 Estimating shale oil reserves is complicated by several factors.
 Firstly, the amount of kerogen contained in oil shale deposits varies considerably.
 Secondly, some nations report as reserves the total amount of kerogen in place, including all kerogen regardless of technical or economic constraints; these estimates do not consider the amount of kerogen that may be extracted from identified and assayed oil shale rock using available technology and under given economic conditions.
 By most definitions, "reserves" refers only to the amount of resource which is technically exploitable and economically feasible under current economic conditions.
 The term "resources", on the other hand, may refer to all deposits containing kerogen.
 Thirdly, shale oil extraction technologies are still developing, so the amount of recoverable kerogen can only be estimated.

 There are a wide variety of extraction methods, which yield significantly different quantities of useful oil.
 As a result, the estimated amounts of resources and reserves display wide variance.
 The kerogen content of oil shale formations differs widely, and the economic feasibility of its extraction is highly dependent on international and local costs of oil.
 Several methods are used to determine the quantity and quality of the products extracted from shale oil.
 At their best, these methods give an approximate value to its energy potential.
 One standard method is the Fischer Assay, which yields a heating value, that is, a measure of caloric output.
 This is generally considered a good overall measure of usefulness.
 The Fischer Assay has been modified, standardized, and adapted by the American Petroleum Institute.
 It does not, however, indicate how much oil could be extracted from the sample.
 Some processing methods yield considerably more useful product than the Fischer Assay would indicate.
-The Tosco II method yields over 100% more oil, and the Hytort process yields between 300% to 400% more oil.
+The Tosco II method yields over 100% more oil, and the Hytort process yields between 300% and 400% more oil.